 McCollum Park in the city of Everett’s backyard is a convenient retreat away from city bustle.
 The peaceful and beautiful park sits in the midst of a forest.
 Parking is available within the park, as well as nearby in the neighborhood.

-There’s shorter trails around the sports fields or over small bridges and along a creek, plus a longer loop trail through the forest.
+There’s shortage of trails around the sports fields.
+You’ll find lots of small bridges, a creek, plus a longer loop trail through the forest.
 It’s the perfect spot for the family to get their “forest bathing” fix.
 The entire path is stroller-friendly as well (though there are a few steeper sections).
 It tends to be a path less-traveled making it a a nice private getaway as well.